Black Lives Matter in Microbiology Bonus Posts: The Tuskegee Experiment!

 Buxton left the public health service for law school where he became acquainted with Edith Lederer, a young reporter at the Associated Press.
 Equally horrified by what she saw, she brought the documents to her boss who handed the story to Jean Heller.

-On July 25, 1972, it was the beginning of the end of the syphilis study when the headline “Syphilis Victims in U.S. Study Went Untreated for 40 years” hit the newsstands.
+On July 25, 1972, it was the beginning of the end of the Tuskegee syphilis study when the headline “Syphilis Victims in U.S. Study Went Untreated for 40 years” hit the newsstands.
 There could no longer be any doubt that institutionalized medical racism was rampant throughout America.

-This forever changed the research with human subjects in America, but it was too little too late for the participants of the Tuskegee Study.
+This forever changed the research with human subjects in America, but it was too little too late for the participants of the Tuskegee experiment.
 By 1972, the Tuskegee study finally came to an end with only 74 subjects still alive.
 The legacy, the mistrust, and the descendants still live on today.

 There are many lessons from the past that must not be repeated, so learning about things like The Tuskegee study and applying those lessons to current practices and attitudes are very important for us all to consider.
 Scientists must hold themselves to a higher standard, we must respect all life and the environment in the pursuit of scientific advancements.
 The public must engage and communicate with scientists to ensure these standards are kept and the injustices of the past and present do not pave our futures.